 You can be trained as an HVAC technician through several different formats.
-While the programs vary in length, the majority will have you out of the classroom in two years—and some take much less time than that.
+While the programs vary in length, the majority of programs last less than two years — and some take much less time than that.

 Certificate programs, for example, one of the most popular training formats, can be completed in as few as 6 months.